Table of Contents

 - The officer or advisor (if applicable) shall inform the officer in question of any such grievances immediately or as soon as possible of any such claims.

 - The officer in question shall be given the opportunity to present their perspective on the incident and how it relates to their officer role to the voting members.

 - The removal vote shall be taken at this meeting.

 - The individual being considered for removal shall not have a vote and shall not be counted amongst the number of voting members present.

 Article IV - Meetings

 The SIPGSO shall hold a minimum of two meetings per semester.
 General meetings will take place only during the fall and spring academic semesters.
 In the event that physical attendance is prohibited, meetings will take place virtually.

 Under special circumstances (i.e., issues requiring immediate action) the Executive Board may choose to call special meetings.
-If a member of the SIPGSO who is not part of the Executive Board wishes to call a special meeting, s/he should speak with the President or Vice-President in order to schedule the meeting.
+If a member of the SIPGSO who is not part of the Executive Board wishes to call a special meeting, they should speak with the President or Vice-President in order to schedule the meeting.

 Article V - Voting